 Lengthening of the penis (around age 11½ to 13 years)

 Growth of hair on face and in the underarms (about 2 years after pubic hair growth starts)

 Ejaculation becomes possible (usually in mid-adolescence, around age 12½ to 14 years)

-Some boys’ breasts grow ( gynecomastia Breast Disorders in Men Breast disorders occur infrequently in men.
+Fertility is not attained until later in adolescence.
+Breast enlargement ( gynecomastia Breast Disorders in Men Breast disorders occur infrequently in men.
 Breast disorders include Breast enlargement Breast cancer Breast enlargement in males is called either gynecomastia or pseudogynecomastia.
-Gynecomastia... read more ) during early puberty, but this usually goes away within a year.
+Gynecomastia... read more ) on one side or both may occur among young adolescent boys and usually disappears within a year.

 During puberty, sexual development occurs in a set sequence.
 However, when the changes begin and how quickly they occur vary from person to person.
 For girls, puberty begins at age 8 1/2 to 10 years and lasts about 4 years.
 The chart shows a typical sequence and normal range of development for the milestones of sexual development.